“I am going to rip all of your hair out!”

 The WiFi password offered a mantra society needs more than ever: “chatwitheachother.”
 He asked the pretty girl sitting next to him for the WiFi password which she shared in a German accent.
 After he chuckled at the password, he decided to embrace the message and spent the next hour doing just that.
 She offered pleasant conversation and travel advise as she had been on the move for a number of months.
 Connecting with another human bought more satisfaction than the recent LadBible.com video.

 The days on the island were carefree, reminiscent of the summer mindset we all strive for and nostalgically remember.
 Decisions were picked from a limited set of choices, and that allowed for total satisfaction because there was no feeling of regret of making the wrong choice (FOMO).

 From the coast, they watched the sunset dip behind the active volcano of Mount Agung on Bali and light up the entire island.
-The sky was more than vivid (the thesaurus dosesn’t have a powerful enough word to describe the sight and the feeling).
-His best sunset of 2018 occured on the best place of 2018 with one of the best people of 2018.
+The sky was more than vivid (the thesaurus doesn’t have an accurate word to describe the sight and the feeling).
+His best sunset of 2018 occurred on the best place of 2018 with one of the best people of 2018.